-5000.
-The reason for this is that the stellar population formed as a result of the starburst is still too young (the maximum galaxy age at z=0.7 is 6.5 Gyr, assuming a formation redshift of $z{\rm form}=8$ ).
+Å. The reason for this is that the stellar population formed as a result of the starburst is still too young (the maximum galaxy age at z = 0.7 is 6.5 Gyr, assuming a formation redshift of $z{form} = 8$).
 However, there is observational evidence for a change in the population of LRGs at these redshifts.
-In their average spectrum of LRGs at z=0.7-0.9, Cool et al. (2008) found emission lines of $[O\,\pi]3727\text{Å}$ , a strong indicator of SF activity, as well as an increased strength of Balmer absorption lines indicating an intermediate-age population.
+In their average spectrum of LRGs at z = 0.7 - 0.9, Cool et al. (2008) found emission lines of [O II]3727Å, a strong indicator of SF activity, as well as an increased strength of Balmer absorption lines indicating an intermediate-age population.
 Both aspects can be naturally explained with our models if we assume a shorter exponential decline time as discussed in the context of EROs in Sect.
-4.5.
-Further evidence for this scenario has been obtained by Eisenstein et al. (2003), Treu et al. (2005), Le Borgne et al. (2006), and Roseboom et al. (2006) who all found convincing evidence for ongoing and/or recent SF activity based on either the detection of $[O\,\pi]$ emission lines or strong Balmer absorption lines and the k+a phenomenon, confirming our scenario of LRGs being the remnants of starbursts at higher redshifts.
+4.4.
+Further evidence for this scenario has been obtained by Eisenstein et al. (2003), Treu et al. (2005), Le Borgne et al. (2006), and Roseboom et al. (2006) who all found convincing evidence for ongoing and/or recent SF activity based on either the detection of [O II]emission lines or strong Balmer absorption lines and the k+a phenomenon, confirming our scenario of LRGs being the remnants of starbursts at higher redshifts.

-4.8 Summary and outlook
+4.7 Summary and outlook

-In the first of these two papers, we generated a large grid of chemically consistent GALEV models of both undisturbed galaxies corresponding in their z=0 properties to E and Sa through Sd as well as galaxies undergoing a strong starburst at some stage during their evolution.
-In this paper we use this grid to check empirically derived colour selection criteria and to compare model galaxies to observations in terms of physical parameters such as masses, star formation rates and metallicities.
-Galaxy classes under investigation are Lyman Break Galaxies (classical LBGs as well as BM/BX types), BzK galaxies, Extremely Red Objects, Distant Red Galaxies as well as Luminous Galaxies.
+In the previous chapter we generated a large grid of chemically consistent GALEV models of both undisturbed galaxies corresponding in their z = 0 properties to E and Sa through Sd as well as galaxies undergoing a strong starburst at some stage during their evolution.
+In this chapter we use this grid to check empirically derived colour selection criteria and to compare model galaxies to observations in terms of physical parameters such as masses, star formation rates and metallicities.
+Galaxy classes under investigation are Lyman Break Galaxies (classical LBGs as well as BM/BX types), BzK galaxies, Extremely Red Objects, Distant Red Galaxies as well as Luminous Red Galaxies.